 Budget Your Trip forecasts that the average cost of spending one day in Juneau is around $128.
 This estimate is on the low end.
 We would actually say to budget around $200 per day.
 About $40-$60 should be budgeted for food. various activities such as whale watching tours start at $130 per person, whereas fishing costs are estimated at around $225 for a 4 hour tour.
 A helicopter tour followed by a dog sledding experience will set you back over $500.
 It is well worth an effort to reach out to the particular agencies that offer the activities you are interested in.
 Or just ask the front desk at your hotel.
-Some hotels in Juneau such as the Frontier Suites Airport Hotel or the Juneau Hotel will provide rooms with full kitchens, so you can actually cook your own meals if you prefer—a great way to save in this town.
+Some hotels in Juneau such as the Frontier Suites Hotel in Juneau or the Juneau Hotel will provide rooms with full kitchens, so you can actually cook your own meals if you prefer—a great way to save in this town.

 Looking for a Hotel in Juneau?